skrcka/DenRoze3/README.md

 # DenRoze3
+Make sure you have folders: ./data ./data/stock ./data/bills ./data/orders
-Data are stored in data folder inside .json files
+Data are stored in data folder inside .json files or database.sqlite